Sato Nishiki Cherry

 Reporting by: Kana Yabuuchi Freelance editor and writer.
 Oversees editing and handles writing for women’s magazines, web magazines, and advertisements.
 An uncontested lover of all things fruit.

 • Part 1 Like rubies you can eat!
-The hidden charms of Sato-nishiki cherries
+The hidden charms of Sato Nishiki Cherry

-• Part 2 What to do in Higashine, Yamagata, the historic home of Sato-nishiki cherries!
+• Part 2 What to do in Higashine, Yamagata, the historic home of Sato Nishiki Cherry!

-• Part 3 Sato-nishiki are now in season.
+• Part 3 Sato Nishiki Cherry are now in season.
 A visit to where lovers of these glossy red jewels congregate.

 From JIMOTO Pocky Update on the charm of JIMOTO!